Quick Stats

 What Horizons Values (Foundation-Specific Guidance)

-Priority Population Alignment: Applications serving the six strategic priority populations (transgender people, LGBTQ people of color, bisexual people, LGBTQ youth, LGBTQ elders, and LGBTQ refugees and asylees) align with the foundation's strategic plan to address populations with "the greatest and most disproportionate needs."
+Priority Population Alignment: Applications serving the six strategic priority populations (transgender people, LGBTQ people of colour, bisexual people, LGBTQ youth, LGBTQ elders, and LGBTQ refugees and asylees) align with the foundation's strategic plan to address populations with "the greatest and most disproportionate needs."

-Trust-Based Philanthropy: Horizons practices trust-based philanthropy with a systems-based grantmaking model reflecting commitment to sustainability, equity, and responsive support for the SF Bay Area LGBTQ nonprofit ecosystem.
+Trust-Based Philanthropy: Horizons practices trust-based philanthropy with a systems-based grantmaking model reflecting commitment to sustainability, equity, and responsive support for the SF Bay Area LGBTQ non-profit ecosystem.

 Participatory Grantmaking: Community reviewers guide award decisions.
 Applications are evaluated through a participatory grantmaking process where community experts and partners deeply inform funding decisions.